 - Placing a company into Administration can be complicated.
-The procedure remains reliant on the circumstances of the Company when considering your options.
+The procedure remains dependent on the circumstances of the Company when considering your options.

-Please contact HBG Advisory for more information and advice concerning the process.
+Please contact HBG Advisory for more information and advice regarding the process.

-The first objective of an administration, however, to ensure the Company remains then allowing it to continue trading as a “going concern” (paragraph 3(1)(a), Schedule B1, Insolvency Act 1986
+The first objective of an administration is to ensure the Company remains, then to continue trading as a “going concern” (paragraph 3(1)(a), Schedule B1, Insolvency Act 1986.

 A business may enter Administration for other equally important reasons, such as enabling the Company to plan and implement a restructure and recovery plan.

-Thus, company administrations, therefore, have then, many advantages and disadvantages.
+Thus, company administrations have many advantages and disadvantages.
 Hence, those companies hindered by extreme debt or significant litigation may be the most beneficial decision for buying time to restructure and recover.

 Disadvantages of a Company Administration?

-If your company has a stable cash flow as well as assets?
+If your company has stable cash flow and assets?
 Then a company administration accordingly may be best suited for recovery.

-However, a business that has unstable cash flow and few assets may not suit an administration.
+However, a business with unstable cash flow and few assets may not suit an administration.
 Therefore, a Company Voluntary Arrangement may be better suited?

 Therefore, a company administration demonstrates you agree to surrender the day-to-day control of your Company to a licensed insolvency practitioner.

 The administration process is known to the public domain.
-Therefore, your company creditors, staff and customers will possibly have knowledge companies financial predicament.
+Therefore, your company’s creditors, staff and customers may know the company’s financial predicament.
 However, you remain legally obliged to notify them of the circumstances of your Company.
 Usual for many owner-managed companies not to yield control of the business provisionally.
-The Administration again as with a liquidation, requires advertising in the public domain.
+The Administration again, as with a liquidation, requires advertising in the public domain.

 Qualified Insolvency Practitioners act as Administrators.
-Usually, beside the initial person appointed.
-Usually, two or more administrators are appointed, therefore, acting as “Joint and Several Administrators”.
+Usually, besides the initial person appointed.
+Usually, two or more administrators are appointed, therefore acting as “Joint and Several Administrators”.

 An administrator acts as an agent of the Company. (paragraph 69, Schedule B1, IA 1986) and as officers of the court (paragraph 5, Schedule B1).
 Moreover, they have to ensure they act in good faith.
 They must also be independent and impartial in the management of the Company and any property it has.